 ShareFacebook Twitter AddThis

-A classic Neapolitan dessert of crispy dough with a heavenly soft interior laced with citrus
+Learn how to make struffoli recipe, a classic Italian Christmas dessert from Naples: it's a crispy dough with a heavenly soft interior laced with citrus.

 For the Struffoli

 To garnish and decorate

 - Recipe category Dessert

 - Recipe yield 8

 How to make struffoli recipe, Italian Christmas dessert

 To prepare struffoli recipe, a traditional Italian Christmas dessert, mound the flour on the countertop, make a well in the middle and add the egg, butter, sugar, grated rind of half a lemon, a glass of rum and a little salt.